Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 <BR>

 * All cells must be covered horizontally.
-* All cells must be covered veritcally.
+* All cells must be covered vertically.
 * All segments must be placed on the gameboard.

 </details>